Melapress/wp-security-audit-log/readme.txt

   * User avatar (if available) is shown in the alert to allow administrators to easily recognize users and their activity
   * Clickable username in alerts allow administrators to access user's profile instantly
   * User role is reported in alert so administrators can easily track any suspicious behaviour
-  * New alert for when user uses the plugin file editor from the dashboard (alert 2051)
+  * New alert for when user uses the plugin file editor from the dashboard (alert 2051).
+Alert will also report filename and location of the change file.

 * Improvements
   * User avatar (if available) is shown in the alert to allow administrators to easily recognize users and their activity